PCJohn/dip-spectral/README.md

-# dip-spectral
+# The Spectral Bias of the Deep Image Prior

-Code to reproduce results in "The Spectral Bias of the Deep Image Prior".
+Code to reproduce results in the paper.

 **Usage**